elastic/integrations/packages/jamf_compliance_reporter/docs/README.md

-# JAMF Compliance Reporter
+# Jamf Compliance Reporter

-The [JAMF Compliance Reporter](https://docs.jamf.com/compliance-reporter/documentation/Compliance_Reporter_Overview.html) Integration collects and parses data received from JAMF Compliance Reporter using TLS or HTTP Endpoint.
+The [Jamf Compliance Reporter](https://docs.jamf.com/compliance-reporter/documentation/Compliance_Reporter_Overview.html) Integration collects and parses data received from Jamf Compliance Reporter using TLS or HTTP Endpoint.

 ## Requirements
 - Enable the Integration with the TLS or HTTP Endpoint input.
-- Configure JAMF Compliance Reporter to send logs to the Elastic Agent.
+- Configure Jamf Compliance Reporter to send logs to the Elastic Agent.

 ## Setup Steps

-- After validating settings, you can use a configuration profile in JAMF Pro to deploy certificates to endpoints in production.
+- After validating settings, you can use a configuration profile in Jamf Pro to deploy certificates to endpoints in production.

 - Reference link for generating [REST Endpoint Remote logging](https://docs.jamf.com/compliance-reporter/documentation/REST_Endpoint_Remote_Logging.html) for Compliance Reporter.

-- Reference link for [Creating a Configuration Profile](https://docs.jamf.com/compliance-reporter/documentation/Configuring_Compliance_Reporter_Properties_Using_Jamf_Pro.html) using JAMF Pro.
+- Reference link for [Creating a Configuration Profile](https://docs.jamf.com/compliance-reporter/documentation/Configuring_Compliance_Reporter_Properties_Using_Jamf_Pro.html) using Jamf Pro.

 ## Compatibility
-This package has been tested for Compliance Reporter against JAMF pro version 10.18.0.
+This package has been tested for Compliance Reporter against Jamf pro version 10.18.0.

 ## Logs